OWASP/glue/DOCKER.md

 # Development

-To run the code from the docker image, run the following:
+To run the code from the docker image by hand or debug issues there, run the following:

 ```
 docker run -i -t --entrypoint=/bin/bash jemurai/pipeline:0.6